INNVTV/NetCore-Clean-Architecture/README.md

 More details can be found in the [ReadMe](CoreServices/README.md) doc for the CoreServices solution.

-**Note:** You may choose to develop a more UI centric entry point (Such as a Razor Pages project) in some instances of CoreServices in order to facilitate an admin portal.
-This removes the need to build out a seperate web client that needs to autheticate to a REST API for certain scenarios where it makes sense.
+**Note:** You can also to develop a more UI centric entry point (Such as a Razor Pages project).
+This can facilitate building something like an admin portal.
+This removes the need to build out a seperate web client that needs to autheticate to a REST API for certain scenarios where you may not need a service layer.
 You may still choose to deploy a seperate set of CoreServices for acces by other clients with only REST endpoints in place.
+This can also be part of your Razor solution or a seperate project/deployment.
 These other instances could be focused on only reads, or may only allow a certain subset of commands to run.

 ## CQRS Pattern and Event Sourcing